-I got a fantastic facet-grade Gladstone smoky quartz crystal recently from Richard at the Zeehan Rock Shop.
+I got a fantastic facet-grade Gladstone smoky quartz crystal from Richard at the Zeehan Rock Shop.

->

-> The aim was to create something big, interesting and unique.
-Now, the crystal is already just that in its natural state, so I decided to try and preserve some of what makes it so nice already, while at the same time exposing some of its other beautiful features.
-Now, one of the neat properties of the crystal is the well-formed hexagonal cross-section, I decided to preserve this natural six-sided prism shape whilst still using faceting techniques to add something extra – in an optical sense.
+The aim was to create something big, interesting and unique.
+Now, the crystal was already just that in its natural state, so I decided to try and preserve some of what made it so nice already, while at the same time exposing some of its other beautiful features.
+One of the neat properties of the crystal is the well-formed hexagonal cross-section, I decided to preserve this natural six-sided prism shape whilst still using faceting techniques to add something extra – in an optical sense.

->

-> I will ultimately cut two stones out of the crystal, so I sliced it neatly – almost in half.
-The crystal termination (or pointy end) makes for a good natural preform for a pavilion.
+I wanted to ultimately cut two stones out of the crystal, so I sliced it neatly – almost in half.
+The crystal termination (or pointy end) made for a good natural preform for a pavilion.

->

-> I chose a hexagonal cut for the pavilion facet component, “Hard Roku” by Marco Voltolini.
+I chose a hexagonal cut for the pavilion facet component, “Hard Roku” by Marco Voltolini.

 So, I created the pavilion according to the angles of the Hard Roku design above, with an interesting transition from polished facet to dimpled natural crystal face.
 The natural but imperfect hexagonal crystal shape meant that the faceting is not exactly symmetrical, but I like that – and I think it works.